aquasecurity/appshield/policies/kubernetes/readme.md

 The controls of both Pod Security Policy (PSP) and Pod Security Standards (PSS) and additional best practices are covered in this github repository

 ## PSS and PSP
-Pod Security Standard (PSP) are the official standards that can replace the PSP feature https://kubernetes.io/docs/concepts/security/pod-security-standards/
+Pod Security Standard (PSP) is the official standard for security best practices for pods and it overlaps with the checks that PSP perform https://kubernetes.io/docs/concepts/security/pod-security-standards/

-It has 14 controls that are grouped into two policies: Baseline and Restricted
+It has 14 controls that are grouped into two policies: Baseline and Restricted.
 We chose to name the controls in this repository under the PSS controls that are more up to date and has better coverage than PSP.
 The following table compare PSS to PSP:

 ### PSS - baseline